Complaints, grievances & appeals

 - Complaints & grievances – Complaints about quality of care, waiting times, customer service, etc.

-For more information on what to do if you have a problem or a complaint, see Chapter 9 in your SCFHP Cal MediConnect Member Handbook.
-You can view the SCFHP Cal MediConnect Member Handbook in Member Materials.
+For more information on what to do if you have a problem or a complaint, refer to Chapter 9 in your SCFHP Cal MediConnect Plan Member Handbook.
+You can view the SCFHP Cal MediConnect Plan Member Handbook in Member Materials.

 Who can I call for help asking for coverage decisions or making an appeal?